 In the winter months this series of falls is pretty impressive, please be careful as the rocks can be slippery, and the water can run deep and fast.

 The fishing was always incredible here in this creek and there was a very large run of sea-run cutthroat that would come every year to the lower reaches, with fish easily reaching 2.5 kilos.
 There was a great campground right at the mouth and l still remember joining in on fishing derbies here while my family camped on weekends.

 Now all of Mohun Creek is closed to fishing from December 1st through May 31st and the stretch from the camp 5 mainline bridge crossing to Morton Lake is closed year-round.
-There are many access routes to the creek below the bridge, some from the logging mainline and others from the snowden demonstration forest area.
-There are many mountain bike trails in the snowden area that will lead you to the river, the wildlife along these trails is incredible, and you just might see black bears, elk, lots of elk, deer, cougars, wolves, and plenty of birdlife.
+There are many access routes to the creek below the bridge, some from the logging mainline and others from the Snowden demonstration forest area.
+There are many mountain bike trails in the Snowden area that will lead you to the river, the wildlife along these trails is impressive, and you just might see black bears, elk, lots of elk, deer, cougars, wolves, and plenty of birdlife.
 The plant life here is extraordinary with many traditional medicines that grow here.

 So take a short walk up this creek and see this wonderful waterfall, bring your camera and maybe your swim shorts.
 There are some amazing sights above Trout Creek Falls.
 Take the trail on the right, just before the falls.
 The trail is the beginning of the Mohun Creek to Morton Lake trail.
 It is 7.9 km long if hiked through or double that if returning the way you came.
 For a few km, you will hike through a variety of forest conditions along the creek.
 There are a number of nice, but small waterfalls to see.